 If you have any existing DNS records hosted on your domain host (not on ClouDNS), copy them from your domain host to your ClouDNS account.
 You must copy all DNS records for your domain to stay fully functional.

 - From your domain host’s window, cut and paste any additional DNS records from your domain host to your ClouDNS account.
-Use the tabs in the ClouDNS table to switch between DNS record types (A, AAAA, MX, and so on).
+Use the tabs in the ClouDNS table to switch between DNS record types (A, AAAA, MX, TXT, CNAME, and so on).